Things to Do in Verona with Kids: A Perfect One-Day Itinerary for Families

 Cross the Castelvecchio bridge

-TIP: From October to May, if you visit the museum on the first Sunday of the month, the entrance fee is only 1 Euro!
+TIP: If you visit the museum from October to May, don’t miss the chance to enjoy a special offer: on the first Sunday of the month, the entrance fee is only 1 Euro!

 03